Year Built: 1958

-Home Port: Milwaukee, Wisconsin
+Home Port: Milwaukee, WI

 In 1957, Northwestern Mutual Life Insurance Company contracted Great Lakes Engineering Works of River Rouge, Michigan, to construct the largest bulk carrier on the Great Lakes at the time.
 The keel for this new vessel, was laid on August 8, 1957, and was christened Edmund Fitzgerald and launched into the waters of the Detroit River on June 7, 1958.
 The Fitzgerald would be operated under a 25-year charter to Oglebay Norton Company’s Columbia Transportation Division.
 She was designed with luxurious guest quarters and served as the flagship of the Columbia Transportation fleet her entire career.
 The Edmund Fitzgerald sailed on her sea trials on September 13, 1958, and entered service on September 22, 1958, departing Detroit for Silver Bay, Minnesota, to load iron ore.

 The Fitzgerald, being one of the largest ships on the Great Lakes at the time, set many cargo records during the 1960’s, trading places with the Edward L. Ryerson for the largest cargo of iron ore.
 She was one of the most popular ships on the Great Lakes.